Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Methods

-where $x$ is the horizontal position in the array, $x_0$ is the peak position of the wave, relative to the centre of the crystal, with a fixed amplitude of $\pi$, $s_1$ is the positive slope leading to $x_0$ and $s_2$ is the negative slope descending from $x_0$.
-The parameter values are shown in Fig. \ref{fig:Strain_disp_values}, and additional horizontal and vertical shifts of the Bragg peak are shown in Fig. \ref{supp-fig:Model_parameters}.
-This wave was applied to Fig. \ref{fig:Model}b and c, where peak splitting was observed.
+where $x$ is the horizontal position in the array, $x_0$ is the peak position of the wave relative to the centre of the crystal, the amplitude is fixed to $\pi$, $s_1$ is the positive slope leading up to $x_0$, and $s_2$ is the negative slope descending from $x_0$.
+Note that the slopes do not necessarily extend to the edges of the crystal.
+Parameter values are shown in Fig. \ref{fig:Strain_disp_values}, with additional horizontal and vertical Bragg-peak shifts shown in Supplementary Fig. \ref{supp-fig:Model_parameters}.
+This phase profile was applied in Fig. \ref{fig:Model}b and c, where peak splitting was observed.